 Top Tips from Scientific Nutritional Products for Managing with Mud!

 1.)
 Try to keep exposure to wet muddy conditions to a minimum – reduce turn out time if your field is particularly boggy or see if you can swop to a less saturated field.
 Consider placing hardcore or woodchip in your gateways to help absorb water and stop saturated feet – a great idea for horses who love to wait by the gate before dinner time!

 2.)
 When you bring your horse from his turnout time, dry his limbs carefully with a clean towel and where required use a medicated spray or a cream to help fight infection and soothe the skin.
 If your horse or pony typically suffers from mud-related conditions, once you have removed the scabs clip around the lesions to stop bacteria building up in fluffy coats around the legs.

 3.)
-Scientific Nutritional Products offer a unique supplement called Mud Manager which helps to improve your horse’s skin and coat condition – perfect for Cracked and Sore Skin.
+Protect from the Inside Out - Scientific Nutritional Products offer a unique supplement called Mud Manager which helps to improve your horse’s skin and coat condition – perfect for Cracked and Sore Skin.
 It works by helping mud related conditions from the inside out with a formula packed full of beneficial ingredients including Zinc, MSM, Biotin, Methionine, Protein and Omega-3.
 It soothes cracked and sore skin and encourage the natural regeneration of skin and hair in the affected area.

 For more information on our supplement range or to receive one-to-one advice specific to your horse contact our nutritional specialists on FREEPHONE 0800 032 7774 or Tel: 01377 254900 or visit our website www.horsesupplementsdirect.co.uk.